Extending maternity leave

 • Extended childcare leave follows the same rules as a general leave without pay for benefits coverage and pension contributions

-• More information about maintaining benefit coverage can be found on Careers & MyHR under Benefits while on leave or layoff
+• Benefits are not maintained if the leave is one calendar month or longer.
+More information about maintaining benefit coverage can be found on Careers & MyHR under Benefits while on leave or layoff

-• Send a written request to your supervisor at least four weeks before the end of your initial leave
+• Send a written request to your supervisor at least 4 weeks before the end of your initial leave

 Vacation

-• You can request to use earned vacation before or after your maternity leave to extend your time off work.
+• You can request to use earned vacation before or after your maternity/parental leave to extend your time off work.
 Request vacation leave through your supervisor for approval

 • Your vacation entitlement will be pro-rated for the period that you are off on leave